KLab/mysql-bootcamp/transaction.rst

 Updating player having ``id=7`` should lock PK but it's locked if the player's team_id is 1234.
 Such queries are blocked until transaction acquiring the lock is committed.

-All other queries modifing ``player`` table can be executed withotu block safely.
+All other queries modifing ``player`` table can be executed without block safely.

 example: table lock
 ~~~~~~~~~~~~~~~~~~~~